shihuang047/metadata_cleaning/README.md

 ## dict of lists to tell which conditions to check for violations [applies to the column:]
 per_column:
+       # each 'range(x,y)' only check for violation (as for "combinations" rules)
   age: ['range(0,120)']
   bloom_fraction: ['range(0,1)']
   bmi: ['range(15,50)']
   country:
+    # a dictionary structure would just make replacements
   - {Cote D'ivoire: "C\xF4te d'Ivoire", 'Iran, Islamic Republic of': Iran (Islamic Republic of), Libyan Arab Jamahiriya: Libya, Reunion: "R\xE9union", US: United States, USA: United States, United States of America: United States}